England face Germany in Euro 2020 blockbuster after France make shock exit

 "This is a match which electrifies everybody.
 For both teams, it's in or out, it's now or never, the loser goes home," he said.

-The winner will face a quarter-final in Rome against the winner of Tuesday's late tie between Sweden and Ukraine, which will be played in Glasgow.
+The winner will face a quarter-final in Rome against the winner of Tuesday's 1900 GMT kickoff between Sweden and Ukraine, which will be played in Glasgow.

 Whatever happens on Tuesday it will struggle to live up to the drama of Monday, when world champions France suffered a stunning defeat against Switzerland, losing 5-4 on penalties after a thrilling 3-3 draw in Bucharest as Kylian Mbappe missed the vital kick.